 News & Events

-Concordia University Chicago’s Wind Symphony will perform on Friday, March 18 at 8 p.m.
-The free concert will be held in the university’s Chapel of Our Lord.
+Concordia-Chicago’s University Band will perform its spring concert on Friday, March 31, at 8 p.m.
+The free concert will take place in the University’s Chapel of Our Lord.

-The Ferguson Art Gallery at Concordia University Chicago presents the Student Art and Graduating Art Minors’ Show, from March 4 to April 3.
-The exhibition, an eclectic array of two and three- dimensional student artwork, is free and open to the public.
+The Ferguson Art Gallery at Concordia University Chicago presents the Student Invitational and Graduating Art Minors’ Show from Feb.
+27 to April 2.
+The exhibition is free and open to the public, and will feature a special faculty-selected eclectic array of two- and three- dimensional art works created in Fall and Spring semester art classes.